microsoft/pxt-calliope/docs/courses/csintro/radio/activity.md

 ```
 * To display the data sent between the micro:bits, drag an 'on radio received receivedString' block to the coding workspace
 * From the Basic Toolbox drawer, drag a 'show string' block into the 'on radio received receivedString' block
-* From the Variables Toolbox drawer, drag a 'receivedString' variable block into the default string value of "Hello" in the 'show string' block
+* From the 'on radio received receivedString' block, drag the 'receivedString' variable block into the default string value of "Hello" in the 'show string' block

 Here is the complete Marco Polo program: